paradigmxyz/reth/book/run/pruning.md

 ### Pruned Node

-To run Reth as a pruned node configured via a [custom configuration](./config.md#the-prune-section), modify the `reth.toml` file and run Reth in the same way as archive node by following the steps from the previous chapter on [how to run on mainnet or official testnets](./mainnet.md).
+To run Reth as a pruned node configured through a [custom configuration](./config.md#the-prune-section), modify the `reth.toml` file and run Reth in the same way as archive node by following the steps from the previous chapter on [how to run on mainnet or official testnets](./mainnet.md).